J.League Winning Eleven 2010 Club Championship

 J-League Winning Eleven 2010 Club Championship is an addition to the Winning Eleven J-League series.
 This game is the successor to the J-League Winning Eleven 2009 Club Championship and was released exclusively in Japan August 5, 2010.
 It features an updated engine from PES 2010.
+This game will become the last edition of J-League Winning Eleven series.

+Teams

-The game only features club teams (no national teams) and teams from both tiers of the J. League totalling 36 teams.
+The game features club teams from the 2010 campaign of both J. League tiers totalling 36 teams.
 The game also features 118 foreign teams from the Premier League, Ligue 1, Serie A, Eredivisie, Primera División and a selection of teams from other leagues.
-This game will become the last edition of J-League Winning Eleven series.